Global Business Leaders Identify Top Concerns, Assess Preparedness

 While macroeconomic conditions appear to be stabilizing, D&O risks are still front of mind for global business leaders.
 In the event of a company filing for bankruptcy, D&O litigation can quickly follow for executives.
 Amid persistent inflation and the ongoing threat of recession, this has been a key threat in recent years, the report noted.

 “Originally, directors and officers liability insurance’s main focus was on the financial performance of the company and making sure that that was established within the guidelines that they had set out.
-And now when you think about the potential for liability, it is a whole host of areas, whether it be a cyber attack, a business interruption, an employee situation,” commented Bethany Greenwood, CEO of Beazley Furlonge Ltd. and global head of specialty risks for Beazley.
+And now when you think about the potential for liability, it is a whole host of areas, whether it be a cyber attack, a business interruption, an employee situation,” commented Bethany Greenwood, global head of specialty risks for Beazley.

 “Businesses and their executives are feeling the heat, with D&O liability extending beyond the realms of financial performance, with litigation now being brought against executives following cyberattacks, supply chain disruption and employment-related issues,” she added.
 “The threat landscape has fragmented and become increasingly multifaceted with executives left scrambling to protect themselves.”